HydroSysPotsdam/Forester/README.md

 Learn more about Forester by reading the section [Getting Started](https://hydrosyspotsdam.github.io/Forester/editor.html) in the docs.

 ## About The Project
+Forester is a web-based and open-source software that produces visually appealing tree-based illustrations of already trained classification trees from arbitrary libraries or languages (currently Matlab and R).
+It creates publication-quality plots, that are, at the same time, interactive figures that can guide the user in exploring their tree-based models.
+By using each aspect of the visualization (e.g., colors, node illustrations, links, …) to convey information, different statistical and structural aspects of the model can be highlighted.
+Visualizations can be streamlined to the user's requirements and offer a wide variety of insightful techniques.
+Forester improves on the often inadequate transparency, interpretability, and explainability of the underlying models.

 ## Testing
 Thank you so much for considering to test Forester.
 It would really help a lot!